2022 Buick Encore GX Review, Ratings, Specs, Prices, and Photos

 Just some paint colors.
 Otherwise, the Encore GX still sits at the nexus between small crossover-SUV and hatchback, wearing a handsome body styled with better proportions and more slimming body trim than its outdated namesake.
 It’s attractive on the inside, too, with a wing-like dash and upholstered dash trim that surround an 8.0-inch touchscreen.

-Buick fits a 1.2-liter turbo-3 to the base Encore GX, but for a few hundred dollars more it installs a slightly more powerful 155-hp, 1.3-liter turbo-3.
+Buick fits the Encore GX with a 155-hp, 1.3-liter turbo-3.
 Pick it with front-wheel drive and a CVT, and the Encore GX scoots through traffic with the right mix of energy and refinement.
 Select all-wheel drive and traction improves, while a 9-speed automatic takes over shifting duties.
 You won’t be going off-road very far in it, but the Encore GX handles rocky and dusty city streets well, and can handle a curve or two to boot.

 Rated a five-seater, we’d peg the Encore GX at four adults and their stuff.
 It’s good for more than 50 cubic feet of cargo with just two people on board, and can tote eight-foot-long objects (a ladder, a garden trellis, flat-pack bookcases) with a folded-down front passenger seat.
 It can stop short of an accident, too, thanks to standard automatic emergency braking—but if the worst should happen, the NHTSA says its crash protection earns five stars.